MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 - Creating a sensitive information type for a highly confidential project.
 - Automatically assigning a *highly confidential* label to documents that contain the sensitive information type.
 - Automatically removing guest access from files labeled as *highly confidential*.

-This is an example scenario to give you an idea of the options available.
-You can use these procedures in different combinations to meet the security and compliance needs of your organization.

 Note that we won't discuss enabling guest sharing settings in this article.
 See [Collaborating with people outside your organization](https://docs.microsoft.com/Office365/Enterprise/collaborating-with-people-outside-your-organization) for details about enabling guest sharing for different scenarios.